-Target: Reduce Overflow discharges to 20 a year FAIL In April 2022, SWW's Plan for Healthy Rivers and Seas contained a pledge to cut storm overflow discharges to an average of 20 per year by 2025.
+Target: Reduce Overflow discharges to 20 a year

+In April 2022, SWW's Plan for Healthy Rivers and Seas14 contained a pledge to cut storm overflow discharges to an average of 20 per year by 2025.
 In 2024 their average discharges per overflow was 41.3, which is more than double the target.
 And 2025 isn't looking much better.
 According to our live reporting data from Data HQ, 21% of SWW overflows surpassed this annual target by March.

-2024 TBC
+FIGURE 12

+SWW EPA ratings 2020-2024

+mprovement

+orming

+mprovement

+mprovement

+6 8 8 8 8 8 8 8 8 8 8 8

-Target: Achieve 4-star
+Target: Achieve 4-star environmental performance

-TBC

-environmental performance

 EXPECTED FAIL

 In its PR19 plans, SWW boasted it would achieve a 4-star environmental performance rating, this was one of the key performance outcomes Ofwat cited as the reason that SWW would receive a financial reward.
 By 2023, the latest figures we had at the time of writing, it had only managed to hit 2 stars.

-The future for South West Water: a grim tide

-After five years of SWW failing to meet targets, Ofwat has again dished out a reward for SWW's next set of plans.
-This time it's worth an equivalent to £36 million.

-One of those goals for the next 5 years will be familiar from last time: "The company will improve its environmental performance by achieving 4\ Environmental Performance Assessment (EPA) status by 2028."

-SWW also announced in February 2025 that it will be investing more than £700 million to reduce storm overflows across the region in the next five-year period.
+2 @ 9 0 0 0 0 9 9 9 9 9

-Target: Maintain excellent bathing water quality standards all year round FAIL SWW states that it wants to "maintain excellent bathing water quality standards all year round, so everyone can enjoy our 860 miles of coastline, whatever the time of year".
+Target: Maintain excellent bathing water quality standards all year round

+SWW states that it wants to "maintain excellent bathing water quality standards all year round, so everyone can enjoy our 860 miles of coastline, whatever the time of year".
 LAST YEAR, 3,168 SEWAGE ALERTS WERE ISSUED AT BATHING WATERS WITHIN SOUTH WEST WATER'S REGION.
 These alerts were throughout the year, with 541 alerts issued during the bathing season - May to September in England - and 2,627 alerts during the rest of the year.
 With such rampant pollution, we highly doubt the water quality will be anything close to excellent year-round.
+The future for South West Water: a grim tide After five years of SWW failing to meet targets, Ofwat has again dished out a reward for SWW's next set of plans.
+This time it's worth an equivalent to £36 million.
+One of those goals for the next 5 years will be familiar from last time: "The company will improve its environmental performance by achieving 4 Environmental Performance Assessment (EPA) status by 2028."
+SWW also announced in February 2025 that it will be investing more than £700 million to reduce storm overflows across the region in the next five-year period.
 The aim is to make SWW the first water company to meet the Government's target of fewer than 10 discharges per year - an impressive 10 years ahead of deadline.
 SWW has a huge mountain to climb.
 872 of its combined sewage overflows (CSOs) discharged over 10 times in 2024 (64% of their total overflows).

 AND AS IT'S FAILED TIME AND AGAIN TO MEET ENVIRONMENTAL TARGETS OVER THE PAST FIVE YEARS, HOW ARE WE SUPPOSED TO TRUST THEM NOW?

-Water for the North West Target: Reduce pollution incidents to 19.5 per 10,000 km of sewer by 2024-25 UU was the only "industry leader" that looked to be on the right track and remained so for several years.
+Target: Reduce pollution incidents to 19.5 per 10,000 km of sewer by 2024-25 EXPECTED FAIL UU was the only "industry leader" that looked to be on the right track and remained so for several years.
 Until 2023, when it saw the number of pollution incidents shoot up by 71%, which UU blames on an exceptionally wet year and an increase in monitoring.
 Sadly though, it seems this downward trend is continuing.
 A freedom of information (FOI) response from the Environment Agency shows UU pollution incidents rose to 352 and discharges increased to 45 per 10,000km of pipe in 2024.
 That's well over double the company's target.